Coronavirus: What is Germany's Robert Koch Institute? | DW | 12.05.2020

 Robert Koch, whose statue stands outside the renowned Charite complex in Berlin, disproved the then-common notion that tuberculosis was a hereditary disease

-Later in his career, the scientist even accepted harsh contractual terms passing any future intellectual property rights directly to the Prussian Ministry of Health in order to continue working in this area.
+Later in his career, the scientist even accepted harsh contractual terms in order to continue working in this area.
+These saw him pass any future intellectual property rights directly to the Prussian Ministry of Health.

 However, the organization first emblazoned its nominal founder's name on the door at the most contentious point in its history, in 1942, when it was converted into a national body by the Nazi regime.
 At that point, the Prussian Institute for Infectious Diseases was rebadged as the Robert Koch Institute and assigned a broader brief.

-Prior to the coronavirus, the RKI was still probably best known for its dark legacy of human experimentation during the Nazi era — one notorious example being the bid for a malaria vaccine at the Dachau concentration camp that involved intentionally infecting around 1,200 prisoners with the disease.
+Prior to the coronavirus, the RKI was still probably best known for its dark legacy of human experimentation during the Nazi era.
+One notorious example is the bid for a malaria vaccine at the Dachau concentration camp that involved intentionally infecting around 1,200 prisoners with the disease.
 Between 300 and 400 of the subjects died.

 In the spotlight, and often the firing line, during pandemic